CNES/pangeo-pyinterp/README.rst

 The tree used here is the implementation provided by the `C++ Boost library
 <https://www.boost.org/doc/libs/1_70_0/libs/geometry/doc/html/geometry/reference/spatial_indexes/boost__geometry__index__rtree.html>`_.

-An adaptation has introduced to address spherical equatorial coordinates effectively.
-Although the Boost library allows these coordinates to manipulated natively, the performance is lower than in the case of Cartesian space.
+An adaptation has been introduced to address spherical equatorial coordinates effectively.
+Although the Boost library allows these coordinates to manipulate natively, the performance is lower than in the case of Cartesian space.
 Thus, we have chosen to implement a conversion of Longitude Latitude Altitude (*LLA*) coordinates into Earth-Centered, Earth-Fixed (*ECEF*) coordinates transparently for the user to ensure that we can preserve excellent performance.
-The disadvantage of this implementation is that it requires a little more memory, as one more element gets used to index the value of the Cartesian space.
+The disadvantage of this implementation is that it requires fairly more memory, as one more element gets used to index the value of the Cartesian space.

 The management of the `LLA
 <https://pangeo-pyinterp.readthedocs.io/en/latest/generated/pyinterp.geodetic.Coordinates.ecef_to_lla.html>`_/`ECEF
 <https://pangeo-pyinterp.readthedocs.io/en/latest/generated/pyinterp.geodetic.Coordinates.lla_to_ecef.html>`_
 coordinate conversion is managed to use the `Olson, D.K.
 <https://ieeexplore.ieee.org/document/481290>`_ algorithm.
-It has excellent
+It has an excellent
-performance with an accuracy of 1e-8 meters for altitude.
+performance with the accuracy of 1e-8 meters for altitude.

 Geohash
 -------